fhardison/fhardison.github.io/index.md

 # Contact

-<p>If you want to chat or I can help you, write something for you, provide coaching for your language or learning project, don't hesitate to contact me.</p>
+<p>If you want to chat or I can help you, provide coaching for your language or learning project, don't hesitate to contact me.</p>
 <p><a href="mailto:fletcher@amindforlanguage.com?subject=[A%20Mind%20for%20Language]:">fletcher [at] amindforlanguage.com</a></p>